ZeYiHan/ZeYiHan.github.io/content/research/Temp_Nut_Eco-Pheno/index.md

   preview_only: false

 # Summary.
 An optional shortened abstract.
-summary: Temperature and nutrient disportionally affect different trophic levels, and change the causal effects between body size and population dynamics.
+summary: Temperature and nutrient disproportionally affect different trophic levels, and change the causal effects between body size and population dynamics.

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.